NFT token detail for exoplanet GJ 667 C b. Only at exoplanetary.systems

-GJ 667 C b is a sub_neptune exoplanet discovered in 2012 using the Radial Velocity method.
+GJ 667 C b is a sub_neptune exoplanet discovered in 2012 using the Radial Velocity method at La Silla Observatory.
+The 3.6 m ESO Telescope was employed with the instruments of the HARPS Spectrograph.

 GJ 667 C b image